Tramway, bus or metro: how to get to the beach from downtown Athens?

 The air-conditioned train makes for a pleasant journey.
 The tramway, with its outdoor journey, allows you to see the Temple of Zeus, which runs alongside the line.
 And it can even drop you off at the EMST museum for a cool visit before a dip in the sea.

-As soon as you get off the streetcar, you’re on the Edém beach, next to a beach bar and tavern offering deckchairs and parasols for hire (approx. €15).
-More info on The Place website : Tavern-Bar-Beach.
+As soon as you get off the streetcar, you’re on the Edem beach, next to a beach bar and tavern offering deckchairs and parasols for hire (approx. €15).
+More info on the website The Place: Tavern-Bar-Beach.
 In addition to this part of the beach, you can also bring your own towel and parasol and enjoy the undeveloped part of the beach, free of charge.

 The beach also features a lifeguard post, changing rooms and the essential shower for rinsing off after a swim.